 In my opinion, the better the listing, the better chance of it selling.
-Use this quick and easy guide to find a Free People style number in as little as 60 seconds.
-The great thing about this is that you do not need original tags.
+Use this quick and easy guide to learn how to read a Free People tag and determine your Free People style number in as little as 60 seconds.

 Jump to: